belden/dying/README.md

 use dying;
 ```

 at the appropriate place.
-If you scope your calls to `no dying;' to the
+If you scope your calls to `no dying;` to the
 lexical scope that's causing you grief, you don't need to bother with
-the `use dying;'.
+the `use dying;`.

 APOLOGY
 =======
-`die' gets used in two different ways by Perl programmers:
+`die` gets used in two different ways by Perl programmers:

 1. To terminate program execution when an invalid state has been
 reached.